 '''

 Train your model

 net = ExampleNet()

 optim = ExampleOptim()

 ...

-Create and upload an archive

-archive = ms.pytorch.create_archive(model=net, optimizer=optim)

-rsp = ms.upload("model-domain", archive)
+Upload the model

+model_store.pytorch.upload("my-domain", model=net, optimizer=optim)

 '''

-This will add two dumps of the model into the archive; a checkpoint.pt that contains the net and optimizer's state (e.g., to continue training at a later date), and a model.pt that is the result of torch.save with the model only (e.g., for inference).
+This will create two dumps of the model; a checkpoint.pt that contains the net and optimizer's state (e.g., to continue training at a later date), and a model.pt that is the result of torch.save with the model only (e.g., for inference).